WesleyyC/blog/_posts/2015-07-22-machine learning and human learning.md

 I love professors who are willing to prepare practice exams even though memorizing every single questions in the practice exam will NOT get you anywhere.
 I think a good approach for studying practice exam is just getting a basic understanding of what will be in the exam and how hard the exam will be.
 Moreover, I would like to get a feel on how the professor will test on a specific topic, and what will be the best approach for questions on this kind of topic.
 So, instead of learning the detail of the practice exam, grepping a general idea from the practice exam can be more helpful.

 If we think of the training sample in machine learning just as practice exam, and doing sample exam as training a model, the same spirit applies too.
-If the machine just memorize every single questions (data point) from the practice exam (training data set), it will be overfitting the training data set (just like the 3rd pics in the image above!).
+If the machine just memorize every single questions (data point) from the practice exam (training data set), it will be overfitting the training data set (just like the overfitting sample above!).
 Even though the model score 100 points in its sample exam, memorizing every single exam will probably not able to help it pass the actual test (test sample).

 ####Conclusion